Is it Time to Refinance?

 We understand, the prospect of refinancing may come with a little fear: You’ve heard it’s expensive and requires reams of paperwork.
-However, mortgage rates continue to sit at or near record breaking lows.
+However, depending on the mortgage rates and your current situation, it can be a great option.
 If you haven’t done so already, it may be time to consider, “Is now the time to refinance?”

 To answer that question, you have to answer a few others.

 - Do you have a mortgage with an interest rate at least a half point higher?

 - Do you have equity of at least 10% to 20% in your home?

 - Do you have a credit score of 720 and above – or a score that has improved substantially since you took out your mortgage?

 - Do you have an adjustable rate loan?

 If you answered yes to any of these questions, it’s time to at least consider talking to a lender.
 The ultimate barometer of whether a deal will make sense for you will be whether you expect to stay in the home long enough to recover the cost of the refinance.
 Here’s a quick example from SavvyMoney.com.